Survivors' & Dependents' Educational Assistance (DEA / Chapter 35)

 What DEA Covers

-DEA provides up to 36 months of education and training benefits.
+DEA provides up to 36 months of education and training benefits if you started on or after August 1, 2018, or up to 45 months if you started before that date.
 The benefit is a flat monthly payment — the amount depends on the type and rate of training.

 | Training Type | Monthly Rate |